daffyyyy/CS2-SimpleAdmin/Modules/MODULE_DEVELOPMENT.md

         if (_api == null) return;

         // 1.
 Register a new category
+        // IMPORTANT: If your module has lang/ folder with translations, use YOUR module's Localizer!
+        // Example: _api.RegisterMenuCategory("mymodule", Localizer?["mymodule_category_name"] ??
+"My Module", "@css/generic");
+        //
+        // This will use YOUR module's translations in server language.
+        // For modules without translations, you can use hard-coded text:
         _api.RegisterMenuCategory("mymodule", "My Module", "@css/generic");

         // 2.
 Register menu items in the category
         // 🆕 NEW: Use MenuContext-aware overload (no duplication!)
+        // NOTE: Use YOUR module's Localizer if you have lang/ folder with translations:
+        //   _api.RegisterMenu("mymodule", "action1", Localizer?["mymodule_menu_action1"] ??
+"Action 1", CreateAction1Menu, "@css/generic");
         _api.RegisterMenu("mymodule", "action1", "Action 1", CreateAction1Menu, "@css/generic");
         _api.RegisterMenu("mymodule", "action2", "Action 2", CreateAction2Menu, "@css/kick");
     }